Anishinaabe: Relations with European settlers

 The first of the Anishinaabe to encounter European settlers were those of the Three Fires Confederation, within the states of Wisconsin, Illinois, Indiana, Michigan, Ohio, and Pennsylvania in the territory of the present-day United States, and southern Ontario and Quebec of Canada.
 There were many interactions between the Anishinaabe and the European settlers; the Anishinaabe dealt with Europeans through the fur trade and as allies in European-centered conflicts.
 Europeans traded with the Anishinaabe for their furs in exchange for goods and also hired the Anishinaabe men as guides throughout the lands of North America.
-The Anishinaabe women (as well as other Aboriginal groups) occasionally would intermarry with fur traders and trappers.
+The Anishinaabe women (as well as other indigenous groups) occasionally would intermarry with fur traders and trappers.
 Some of their descendants would later create a Métis ethnic group.
 Explorers, trappers, and other European workers married or had unions with other Anishinaabe women, and their descendants tended to form a Métis culture.